-If we go back in our history only by 30 years, we will remember how in ‘80s we have seen dowry harassment cases or bride burning cases coming up every other day.
-India became a land of dowry mongers who wants to marry women only if they paid huge dowry.
-We brought in a new legislation to tackle the issue in ’83 and today we know it has only misuse and how it ruined many families.
+If we go back in our history only by 30 years, we will remember how in the ‘80s we have seen dowry harassment cases or bride burning cases coming up every other day.
+India became a land of dowry mongers, who want to marry women only if they paid a huge dowry.
+We brought in a new legislation to tackle the issue in ’83 and today we know it has only misused and how it ruined many families.

-Similarly in ‘90s we have seen domestic violence being bigger issue and in every national and international survey on domestic violence a large number of India women are projected as victims.
-As a result we have got DV act in 2005.
+Similarly, in the ‘90s we have seen domestic violence being a bigger issue and in every national and international survey on domestic violence, a large number of India women are projected as victims.
+As a result, we have got DV Act in 2005.
 Most of us didn’t even notice the details of the act and were very happy that such an act will ultimately safeguard our women folk and we will progress to a better future.

 In December 2012, the unfortunate Delhi incident brought in that opportunity to these groups in making stronger demands for biased laws and all women related laws were sought to be tougher.
 Not only that the sexual assault bill brought in many crimes under the purview of serious crimes and one or two cases were projected to show how BIG the issue in India.

-But this propaganda of media didn’t last for long as some die hard rights activists raised question about the validity of such news that the media houses couldn’t answer those questions.
+But this propaganda media didn’t last for long as some die-hard rights activists raised the question about the validity of such news that the media houses couldn’t answer those questions.
 They said it is the same media houses that were saying reduced sex plaguing our marriages, married couples not having a good sex life due to increased stress or the sex drive in men and women is decreasing until some days ago.
 Then what did the Delhi incident change to suddenly make these frigid men hungry for sex?
-Of course none of the media promoting marital rape theory could answer that.
+Of course, none of the media promoting marital rape theory could answer that.

 But the recent frenzy about women related crime has changed everything.
-Not only stricter punishment is introduced but in all such cases men are asked to prove their innocence.
-Normally in criminal cases the prosecution has to prove their case, but dowry death became exception.
+Not only stricter punishment is introduced but in all such cases, men are asked to prove their innocence.
+Normally in criminal cases, the prosecution has to prove their case, but dowry death became the exception.
 Suddenly these have become special.
 In one 498a case in WB, the man was sent to jail – “even though the charges were not proved against him, but based on doubt”…

 So my question to the real men out there – when saving women becomes your duty, what do you when the same woman attacks you?
 Who saves you?
 Will you be able to save yourself?
 When she comes with other women and assault you in public, what do you do?